Parry-Zhuo/DeliberatePracticeTimer/README.md

 Contrast that with mindless practice which involves passive repetition that relies on practictioners to improve automatically through mindlessly practicing often yielding growth that tapers off as they continue practicing(logarithmic growth)

-## How does the deliberatePracticeTimer help in applying deliberate practice to your work?
+## How this app help in applying deliberate practice to YOUR work?
 There are three modes, that are cycled through
 1. Setting "SMART" goals - (specific,measurable,actionable, relevant, and time bound)
 2. Focusing, and achieving set goals